Washington DC, District of Columbia

 Sunny Days: 203

-62100 Affordability
+85100 Affordability

-80100 Schools
+83100 Schools

-55100 Diversity
+95100 Diversity

-56100 Safety
+70100 Safety

 Washington isn't a city, it's an abstraction. -Dylan Thomas

-History
+The History

-We get that looking backwards doesn’t fit our go-go culture but it is impossible when you drive into DC not to have your breath taken away by the historical buildings constantly within your view.
+We get that looking backward doesn’t fit our go-go culture but it is impossible when you drive into DC not to have your breath taken away by the historical buildings constantly within your view.
 There is more history here, in one small city, than most of the rest combined.
-New York’s skyline is impressive, and San Francisco’s views are stunning but between the obvious historical buildings: the Capitol, the White House, the Lincoln Memorial and the Washington Monument, and the less obvious: The Basilica, the National Cathedral, the National Portrait Gallery and the Library of Congress, there is nothing like it and it makes one proud to live here.
+New York’s skyline is impressive, and San Francisco’s views are stunning but between the obvious historical buildings: the Capitol, the White House, the Lincoln Memorial, and the Washington Monument, and the less obvious: The Basilica, the National Cathedral, the National Portrait Gallery and the Library of Congress, there is nothing like it and it makes one proud to live here.

 If you didn’t know, D.C. used to be a swamp.
-Which means it is stupidly humid and when summer hits you will be unhappy.
+This means it is stupidly humid and when summer hits you will be unhappy.
 It gets cold in the winter by southern standards although there’s very little snow.
 D.C. is notoriously amateurish at dealing with the light dustings of powder that fall in January and schools will close for even an inch of snow.

-LIfestyle In D.C.
+LIfestyle

 The lifestyle in D.C. can be deeply intertwined with the worklife.
 People seriously work hard here and they often mix work with socializing.
 Going out for a quick drink after a long day of grind is a pretty common night in D.C. for young (and older) professionals.